Here is a list of my publications, working papers, and current projects.

 State presence is often considered weakest in a country’s periphery.
 In contrast, we argue that small towns on the periphery have more influence on the distribution of centrally-allocated public works than is commonly understood.
 Infrastructure projects yield greater political returns in smaller municipalities because they are more visible, less costly, and credit-attribution is simpler.
 Combining extensive fieldwork with a novel dataset of over 60,000 project-specific amendments added to the Brazilian budget by national deputies (2015–2023), we show that smaller municipalities receive more projects and funds per capita than larger ones.
 Deputies also gain greater vote returns per Real spent in smaller towns.
 Yet this higher spending often takes the form of simpler, lower-quality projects, allowing critical infrastructure gaps in water, health, education, and transportation to persist.
 Thus, while more infrastructure flows to the periphery, it is of lower quality, reinforcing the paradox of visible state presence but limited state capacity.

-In the News
+In the news

 With Jessie Trudeau

 Gender-based violence (GBV) is chronically underreported to law enforcement.
 Existing research emphasizes individual-level factors, but overlooks how broader police behavior shapes reporting.
 We argue that police violence has a dual effect by (1) discouraging reporting GBV to the police, while (2) shifting reporting towards third-party channels, when available.
 We link police records with anonymous call logs to an independent hotline to estimate the relationship between police violence and GBV reporting in Rio de Janeiro, Brazil.
-Our analyses demonstrate that exposure to police violence is associated with a relative decline in reporting to the police vis-a-vis the hotline.
+Our analyses demonstrate that exposure to police violence is associated with a relative decline in reporting to the police vis-à-vis the hotline.
 We then estimate the causal effect of an exogenous decrease in access to the anonymous hotline.
-GBV reports to the hotline fell by 45\%, but fewer than half of these estimated callers filed a police report instead.
+GBV reports to the hotline fell by 45%, but fewer than half of these estimated callers filed a police report instead.
 The areas where women were least likely to call the police in the absence of the hotline were those with high police violence.
-Together these findings demonstrate that police violence incentivizes women to report to alternative channels or, in their absence, to stay silent.
+Together, these findings demonstrate that police violence incentivizes women to report to alternative channels or, in their absence, to stay silent.

 This study examines how a single variation in electoral rules influences politicians’ investment in public and targeted goods.
 Using a unique threshold policy introduced in Brazil in 1988, I employ a regression discontinuity design to estimate the effect of a two-round election on the distribution and quality of targeted and public goods.
 The results show that single-round elections are associated with greater efforts to allocate targeted goods relative to single-round elections, but I only find marginal increases in the quality of public goods delivery by mayors.
 Counter to previous studies, it is unclear whether two-round elections are associated with greater effort to deliver public goods.
 The findings suggest that previous work has focused on too narrow a set of indicators to assess the effect of this particular type of electoral rule, overlooking its impact on targeted goods provision.